Zeal8bit/Zeal-8-bit-OS/README.md

 ## What?

-ZealOS is an operating system written entirely in Z80 assembly for Z80 computers.
+Zeal 8-bit OS is an operating system written entirely in Z80 assembly for Z80 computers.
 It has been designed around simplicity and portability.
 It is inspired by Linux and CP/M. It has the concept of drivers and disks, while being ROM-able.

 ## Why?